YohanAvishke/HackerRank-Solutions/README.md

 # HackerRank-Solutions
 Java solutions for HackerRank problems

-Some problems will take input data from nputs folder while other
+Some problems will take input data from IO folder and sme will write data to IO folder